jangwalia/MyPropertyApp/README.md

 # Property App Project
-In this App User can serarch the property by entering the price range .
+In this App User can search the property by entering the price range .
 Our App uses the Realtor CA's API and Google Map's API to get the desired results.
 # INITIAL SETUP
 1. Install VS Code which is the most populer Free IDE available for developers.
 1. Then Create The project folder in your Workspace Folder and name in Property App.
 All the folders will be inside this root folder from now.